sam1mitchell1-hub/stochastic-processes-matlab/README.md

-Small summary of Euler-Maruyama of some simple stochastic processes
+Small summary of Euler-Maruyama of some simple stochastic processes more files to come!